kaaproject/kaa/doc/Whats-new/index.md

   Using the [application version-specific API][EPTS time series PUT via app version REST API] instead is recommended going forward.
 * [**[EPTS]**][EPTS] EPTS now supports defining which of the `fromDate` and `toDate` are inclusive when [retrieving historical time series data][EPTS time series data REST API].
 * [**[EPTS]**][EPTS] EPTS now supports data points filtering using the `beforeDate` query parameter in its [REST API][EPTS time series last REST API].
-* [**[EPR]**][EPR] In previous Kaa versions EPR provided endpoint metadata and endpoint filter management only via its [REST API][EPR REST API].
+* [**[EPR]**][EPR] In previous Kaa versions, EPR provided endpoint metadata and endpoint filter management only via its [REST API][EPR REST API].
   Now, in addition to REST API it is possible to manage endpoint [metadata][endpoint-metadata] and [endpoint filters][endpoint-filter] via [NATS][nats] using the [19/EPMMP] and [20/EFMP] protocols.
-  These interfaces improve overall performance and give more flexibility in platform expansion and customization.
+  These interfaces improve overall performance and give more flexibility for platform expansion and customization.
 * [**[CEX]**][CEX] now supports getting the list of existing command resources per endpoint or application name via the [REST API][CEX REST API].
 * [**[CEX]**][CEX] now uses PostgresSQL database instead of Redis.
 * [**[ECR]**][ECR] configuration response format changed in [default config API][ECR REST API GET default config] and [per-endpoint config API][ECR REST API GET per-endpoint config].